fmichelsendis/sendis/README.md

 [![Build Status](https://travis-ci.org/fmichelsendis/sendis.svg?branch=master)](https://travis-ci.org/fmichelsendis/sendis)

-The aim of sendis is to  by providing data and R functions that expedite common tasks.
+The aim of sendis is to  by providing data and R functions that expedite common tasks in the comparison and sorting of integral performance of nuclear data libraries.

 ## Installation